Juliesully/photographynew/README.md

 run rake db:migrate

-Run the project navigate to the url navigate to route /photos following command to get backup imported into db
+Run the project navigate to the url navigate to route /photos

 if making changes or adding photos to db store new backup with command: cp db/development.sqlite3 app/assets/backup/development.sqlite3